Tiburón Island: History

 Tiburón Island is part of the traditional homeland of some bands (or clans) of the Seri people, for many centuries if not millennia.
+Author Charles Marion Tyler described the island in his 1885 book The Island World of the Pacific Ocean, saying that "little is known [of the island], a hostile tribe of Indians being in possession."
+Californian writer De Moss Bowers remarked in 1909 that Tiburón was "almost inaccessible" and that it had an "interior of which no white man has ever explored".

+In 1905, three members of a U.S. gold expedition went missing, resulting in what is known as the Tiburón Island Tragedy.
+Although never confirmed by the sole survivor, it was suspected the Seri people were responsible for the disappearances, as it was not the first time an incident of this nature had occurred.
+American writer R.E.L.
+Robinson and explorer George Porter also went missing on the island in the 1890s, with it being theorized at the time that they were cannibalized by the natives.
+On 25 December 1906, one of the missing gold expeditioners corpses was found, and it was confirmed that they had died from dehydration.
+The remains of the other missing gold expeditioner were never found.

 During the 1960s and early 1970s, a small hunting and fishing camp on the northern end of the island was operated by Jesus Olivas, a resident of Hermosillo.
 He constructed several buildings, a dock and an airstrip near the historic Seri encampment at Tecomate.
 The camp was popular with American visitors to the area.
 The remains of the structures and airstrip are still in place (although the airstrip was rendered unusable by the Mexican military around 1995 in an attempt to keep it from being used by smugglers active in the area at the time).
 The Mexican government, through a decree by President Echeverría, gave the Seri "recognition and title of communal property" (reconocimiento y titulación de terrenos comunales) with respect to Tiburón Island in 1975.

-The island is uninhabited (except for Mexican military encampments on the eastern and southern shores of the island) and is administered as an ecological preserve by the Seri tribal government in conjunction with the federal government.
+The island is currently uninhabited (except for Mexican military encampments on the eastern and southern shores of the island) and is administered as an ecological preserve by the Seri tribal government in conjunction with the federal government.
 Bighorn sheep were introduced to the island in the 1980s; hunting is managed by the tribal government in coordination with Mexican federal authorities.
 It is also home to a unique subspecies of coyote (Canis latrans jamesi) and mule deer (Odocoileus hemionus sheldoni) that are endemic to the island.